 In order for this pillar of equity to be constructed, we must have courage and be unapologetic about speaking on behalf of those who are different from us.
 We must advocate for our young people and those who don't have a voice in our communities and tear down the barriers that prevent all of our young people from being the best they can possibly be.
-Even more important, we must stand together and work collaboratively to ensure that every child is engaged in a high quality educational experience inside and outside ur classrooms in ACPS to meet their social, emotional and of our classrooms in ACPS to meet their social, emotional and academic needs.
+Even more important, we must stand together and work collaboratively to ensure that every child is engaged in a high quality educational experience inside and outside of our classrooms in ACPS to meet their social, emotional and academic needs.